TABLE OF CONTENTS

 - Change the title, artist or album, track number or genre fields as you like.

-- Click Lookup Art to check the music database for album art.
+- Click Update Art to check the music database for album art.
 If none is found you can choose Load Art to attach your own.

-- Click OK and the song data is now changed in the music file.
+- Click OK and the song data is now changed in the MP3 file.

 To manually edit multiple tracks: